 No matter which online platform your district uses to deliver online curriculum, make sure everyone is familiar with the accessibility features that platform supports.
 Many students who use assistive technology (AT) need to have the ability to utilize their own AT device or their own AT software.
 If the platform is not accessible for AT devices, then the student could be excluded from instruction and participation with their peers.

 Fortunately, many platforms have features such as zoom or magnification, closed captioning, and keyboard navigation.
-The following links provide information on common online classroom platforms and what accessibility features are available: Google Hangouts, Microsoft Teams, Zoom, and Skype.
+The following links provide information on common online classroom platforms and what accessibility features are available: Google Hangouts, Microsoft Teams, and Zoom.

 2. Teach the layout of new platforms